hmcts/azure-enterprise-acme/README.md

 The subscription must be added to the prod.tfvars file in that repo and the pipeline ran so that the subscription and service connection are created.

+A Global Administrator must grant consent for the tenant to the service principal being used by the service connection.

+This is required for the service connection to be able to create the application registration for ACME.

 ## Adding a new subscription

 To add a new subscription, simply add a stage to the environment_components parameter e.g.